Nashville civil rights veterans see hope for future

 Lawson said the sit-ins were one of several tactics to desegregate downtowns.
 The students also worked to take down signs that signaled some accommodations were for whites while others, usually inferior, were for Blacks.
 And they pressured businesses to hire Blacks for jobs reserved for whites.

-As the sit-ins spread, Nashville students helped organize them by forming the Student Nonviolent Coordinating Committee, and “over 200 cities in the southeast between 1960 in 1965 desegregated their downtowns,” Lawson said.
+As the sit-ins spread, Nashville students helped organize them by forming the Student Nonviolent Coordinating Committee, and “over 200 cities in the Southeast between 1960 and 1965 desegregated their downtowns,” Lawson said.

 Jim Zwerg, one of the few white students at Fisk, recalled how Lawson linked the movement with his Christian faith.
 Reading the Bible one night, Zwerg realized “the Gospels were the most wonderful, beautiful, powerful story of nonviolent direct action ever written.
 And in that moment, I said, ‘I’ve got to do more.’”